FortinetCloudCSE/k8s-201-workshop/content/05configmapsecrets/Task4_3_Creating_Managing_Storage.md

 EOF
 ```
+{{% /tab %}}
+{{% tab title="delete cfos" %}}
 - delete cfosDeployment

 with PVC used in deployment, even you deleted cFOS deployment, the data on /data is persistent , if you create deployment and mout /data to same PVC again. the data include license , configuration etc are still exist.

 ```bash
 kubectl delete deployment cfos7210250-deployment -n cfostest
 ```
+{{% /tab %}}
+{{< /tabs >}}

-- ### Example 2 - config cfos deployment to use emptyDir
+### Example 2 - config cfos deployment to use emptyDir

-with this configuration, the /data lifecycle share POD lifecycle. when POD gone, the data will also gone.
+With this configuration, the /data lifecycle share POD lifecycle. when POD gone, the data will also gone.
-so if use this configuration, make use cFOS use configmap for all the configuration . and send all log to remote syslog server to prevent loss of the log.
+If using this configuration, make sure cFOS use configmap for all the configuration, and send all log to remote syslog server to prevent loss of the log.

 to use emptyDir, just change spec.template.spec.volmumens to "emptyDir"